Programs of Study

 Students are required to complete one of the following majors or interdisciplinary programs for graduation.
 To see information about options and curriculum requirements, select an area of study.

-For the self-designed Liberal Arts major noted above, students can elect to pursue a guided path of study of a subject, such as the interdisciplinary social science program Social Inquiry.
+For the self-designed Liberal Arts major noted above, students can elect to pursue a guided path of study in a subject.
 While students choosing the BA or BS in Liberal Arts may prefer an individualized major, some structured paths are available.
 Consult with an advisor to learn more.

 BA students must complete at least 90 liberal arts credits and no more than 30 credits in non-liberal arts courses.
 BS students must complete at least 60 liberal arts credits and no more than 60 credits in non-liberal arts courses (defined as studio and practice-based courses and internships).
 Learn more about general degree requirements, including double majors, dual degrees such as the BA/BFA, double minors, and BA/MA programs.